Puppy Socialisation Classes

 No puppy should be over 18 weeks of age at the beginning of a six week course.
 This is because at 24 weeks dogs turn from pups to juniors and at that age they can have a very negative effect on the other puppies in the classes.

-No more than eight or ten pups per class.
+No more than eight or ten/twelve pups per class.
 Any more than this and the class becomes unmanageable and both the owners and the pups suffer.

 The pups should be allowed about ten to fifteen minutes free but controlled play with the other pups at the end of the classes.
 If they are not allowed this then they do not learn meeting and greeting rituals, which are paramount to future relationships with dogs.
 This should be tightly controlled so no pup gets bullied or hurt.

-May I also suggest you visit my Web site under "Puppy’s" There are lots of interesting articles I have personally written for various magazines and newspapers.
+May I also suggest you visit my Web site under "Puppy’s" There are lots of interesting articles that I have written for numerous magazines and newspapers.

-Plus lots of helpful hints for you and the new addition to your family
+Plus lots of peer recognised up to the minute behavioural science, advice, and helpful hints for you and the new addition to your family

 You may also wish to consider a “Puppy Assessment”.
 This is a full personality test at your own home.